-- Coordinate the judges' meeting venue with the head judge. - ☐ Reserve the on-campus venue. - □ Notify the judges of the location and time for the judges' meeting.
+- Coordinate with the head judge to determine the venue and schedule for the judges' meeting. - G Reserve the on-campus venue as needed. - □ Notify the judges of the location and time for the judges' meeting.

 2.5 Aesthetics

 General Information